 It can feel like television is getting radically inclusive every few months when it comes to the LGBTQ+ community.
-Between the CW and Fox, three awesome women characters came out as bisexual, or realized their sexuality was far more expansive than they originally believed, in a matter of weeks this past winter.
+Between the CW and Fox, three awesome women characters came out as bisexual, or realised their sexuality was far more expansive than they originally believed, in a matter of weeks this past winter.
 Starz’s Vida explored the beautiful, varied world of sexuality and gender expression in the Latinx community, which rarely gets such a nuanced portrayal in any form of pop culture.
 Ryan Murphy’s Pose is a veritable deep dive into a queer community filled with beautiful Black and brown faces.
 Even a reality TV juggernaut like MTV’s many Love & Hip Hop kingdom is working to open up its audiences’ world view of QPOC.

 Yet, there is one significant way television has barely escaped the 1970s: the depiction of gay fatherhood.

 Heading into Father’s Day, it seems like the sheer number of gay dads on television is a real gift to audiences.
 Grace & Frankie’s senior citizen newlyweds Robert Hanson (Martin Sheen) and Sol Bergstein (Sam Waterston) consistently tackle questions of what it means to be newly out of the closet with needy, complicated adult children.
-Fellow Netflix favorite 13 Reasons Why inspects what modern parenting looks for two dads in 2018, specifically when your own daughter announces she herself is gay, through the Crimsen family.
+Fellow Netflix favourite 13 Reasons Why inspects what modern parenting looks for two dads in 2018, specifically when your own daughter announces she herself is gay, through the Crimsen family.
 Plus, Cam Tucker (Eric Stonestreet) and Mitchell Pritchett (Jesse Tyler Ferguson) are still smiling through every zany curveball of ABC’s still-chugging-along Modern Family.

 While all of these stories are compelling in their own ways, every single man mentioned above is a white, affluent, cisgendered suburbanite.
-And even the rare men of color who are included are awash in the kind of privilege that keeps them from experiencing any of the obstacles that likely appear when race, gender, and sexuality collide.
+And even the rare men of colour who are included are awash in the kind of privilege that keeps them from experiencing any of the obstacles that likely appear when race, gender, and sexuality collide.
 Although “diversity” often feels like a thin and meaningless phrase, that is exactly what the LGBTQ+ dads of TV need right now.
 They need diversity, and they need it fast.

 If we were to go on numbers alone, gay dads have been popping up on television in earnest since the new millennium began.
 Six Feet Under’s biracial duo of David Fisher (Dexter’s Michael C. Hall) and Keith Charles (Mathew St. Patrick) adopted a pair of children during the final season of their HBO dark comedy, which aired in 2005.
 Future star of The Americans Matthew Rhys broke into primetime the next year as Brothers & Sisters' Kevin Walker, who eventually ends up sharing two children with husband Scotty Wandell (Luke Macfarlane).